LWL-cpu/DEEIA/README.md

 ## 2. Data Preprocessing

 You can run download_data.sh to obtain the datasets.
+For more details, you can refer to TabEAE [here](https://github.com/Stardust-hyx/TabEAE)

 ## 3. Training and Inference